Vitamin B12 & Metformin – What’s the Connection?

 How do I know if I have B12 deficiency?

 Symptoms of B12 deficiency include weakness, unexplained weight loss, nausea, vomiting, diarrhea, or lack of appetite.
 You may also notice psychological effects like change in your behavior, depression, or increased irritability.
 Vitamin B12 deficiency is a complex condition that may be caused by other factors besides Metformin, including gastritis or Crohn’s disease.
-If you think you have B12 deficiency, talk to your primary cay physician to see which options are best for you.
+If you think you have B12 deficiency, consult your primary care physician to explore your best options.